rootedbox/jacobs-ladder/README.md

 jacobs-ladder
 =============

-Jacobs Ladder Moduler Synthesiser Usin Max MSP
+Jacobs Ladder Moduler Synthesiser Using MAX/MSP for Live